Front Range: Castle Rock Conglomerate

 Suddenly, 37 million years ago, a great volcanic eruption took place in the Collegiate Range and covered the landscape in hot ash that instantly torched and consumed everything across the landscape.
 An entire lush environment was capped in a matter of minutes with 20 feet of extremely resistant rock, rhyolite.
 However, as seen before, life rebounds, and after a few million years mass floods cut through the rhyolite and eroded much of it as plants and animals began to recolonize the landscape.
 The mass flooding and erosion of the volcanic rock formed the Castle Rock Conglomerate that can be found in the Front Range.

 Quaternary deposits

 Eventually, at about 10 million years ago, the Front Range began to rise up again and the resistant granite in the heart of the mountains thrust upwards and stood tall, while the weaker sediments deposited above it eroded away.
 As the Front Range rose, streams and recent (16,000 years ago) glaciations during the Quaternary age literally unburied the range by cutting through the weaker sediment and giving rise to the granitic peaks present today.
 This was the last step in forming the present-day geologic sequence and history of today's Front Range.

 Prominent peaks

 The Front Range includes the highest peaks along the eastern edge of the Rockies.
 The highest mountain peak in the Front Range is Grays Peak.
-Other notable mountains include Torreys Peak, Mount Evans, Longs Peak, Pikes Peak, and Mount Bierstadt.
+Other notable mountains include Torreys Peak, Mount Blue Sky, Longs Peak, Pikes Peak, and Mount Bierstadt.